STUDY JAPANESE ONLINE WITH NATIVES HERE

 The way that calls your name

-In the following example, we will take a very common name "Hiroshi Suzuki".
-And remember, since the pronoun "you" is rarely used in Japan, the names below are used in place of the word "you" in normal conversation.
+In the following example, let's take a very common name "Hiroshi Suzuki".
+And remember, since the pronoun "you" is rarely used in Japan, the names below are used instead of the word "you" in normal conversation.

-If a girl calls you this way he can to mean:
+If a girl calls you like this it could mean:

 A distant person, who doesn't have much friendship, or doesn't know personally.